-Some lights recently constructed may appear to the mariner as "fixed and flashing - FFL" by night, while the real-world feature actually comprises two separate lights vertically disposed, one fixed and the other flashing (F&Fl).
-When it is known that two separate features actually exist, they must be encoded as separate light features, in this case two Light All Around features, one with complex attribute rhythm of light, sub-attribute light characteristic = 1 (fixed) and the other with light characteristic = 2 (flashing), and not as one Light All Around with light characteristic = 13 (fixed) flashing).
+Some lights recently constructed may appear to the mariner as "fixed and flashing - FFL" by night, while the real-world feature actually comprises two separate lights vertically disposed, one fixed and the other flashing (F&FI).
+When it is known that two separate features actually exist, they must be encoded as separate light features, in this case two Light All Around features, one with complex attribute rhythm of light, sub-attribute light characteristic = 1 (fixed) and the other with light characteristic = 13 (fixed/flash).